Radeon: Version history

-Version 4.1 was released in 2013-05-08.
+Version 4.1 was released on 8 May 2013.

 Production

 In 2014-04-02, Dataram Corporation announced it has signed an Agreement with Elysium Europe Ltd. to expand sales penetration in Europe, the Middle East and Africa.
 Under this Agreement, Elysium is authorized to sell AMD Radeon RAMDisk software.
 Elysium is focusing on etailers, retailers, system builders and distributors.

 Radeon SSD

 AMD planned to enter solid state drive market with the introduction of R7 models powered by Indilinx Barefoot 3 controller and Toshiba 19 nm MLC flash memory, and initially available in 120G, 240G, 480G capacities.
-The R7 Series SSD was released on 2014-08-09, which included Toshiba's A19 MLC NAND flash memory, Indilinx Barefoot 3 M00 controller.
+The R7 Series SSD was released on 9 August 2014, which included Toshiba's A19 MLC NAND flash memory, Indilinx Barefoot 3 M00 controller.
 These components are the same as in the SSD OCZ Vector 150 model.